johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Check that photo eyes and reflectors are clean.
             > Check that sensors, reflectors, limit switches are adjusted and or focused properly.
             > Check if unwanted reflections are confusing photo eyes.
-            > Check for faulty or broken sensors or limit switches.
+            > Check for faulty or broken sensors and limit switches.

+            > Check for broken wires on sensors.
+            > If the signal wire is broken but the power and common wires are good then the sensor will appear to function but no signal will arrive at the PLC or relay.

+            > When changing sensors, be sure to note original position.
+            > Leave stop nuts in place so as to know the correct placement of new sensor.
+            > Take photos, mark wires, and make diagrams before disconnecting devices.
+            > If possible, remove and replace only one wire at a time.

+            > Are limit switches hot (temperature)?
+Water inside switches?

             > Check that encoders, sensors and limit switches are fastened securely.
             > Dithering (erratic motion) is a sign of loose encoder.